neilpeterson/action-create-blueprint/README.md

-# GitHub Actions for Azure Blueprints
+# GitHub Action: Create an Azure Blueprint

 GitHub Actions to create an Azure Blueprints.
 For more information on Azure Blueprints, see the [Azure Blueprints documentation](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview?WT.mc_id=blueprintsextension-github-nepeters).